Could Vs Was / Were able to

 My brother isn't able to drive a car

-2. However to talk about a general ability in the past, we use “could” or “was / were able to”.
+2. To talk about a general ability in the past, we use “could” or “was / were able to”.

 I could / was able to run very fast.